ADA Accessibility Information

 Besides function and aesthetics, there are health reasons to replace a missing tooth.
 When a patient has a missing tooth, there are some problems that can happen, some immediate and some with time.

 The most immediate reaction following the loss of a tooth is the loss of bone.
 Our teeth exercise our jawbone, keeping them robust.
 When a tooth is no longer present, the bone responds with atrophy or sorption, and the results are fast.
-A patient may not see a visible difference with one missing tooth, but lose two, three, or more, and the changes in your facial structure will become apparent.
+A patient may not see a visible difference with one missing tooth, but if you lose two or more teeth, the changes in your facial structure will become apparent.
 We see the results on those around us all the time, we have come to think of it as the facial shape of older people, in actuality, it is a loss of teeth, which is common in older people.

 With time, patients can experience the shifting and movement of neighboring teeth.
 Our teeth keep our other teeth in position.
 When space is available, teeth can shift.
 This is different from an orthodontist removing teeth; they do that to move teeth in a controlled way.
 Teeth that shift because space is available, move in an uncontrolled way, and the effects can be severe.

-The most common dental bridge is known as a traditional bridge.
+The most common structural style for a dental bridge is known as a traditional bridge.
 This system uses two dental crowns that are placed on two healthy teeth with a false tooth between.
-There are other styles available including a Cantilever Bridge which is supported by only one tooth or implant, a Maryland Bridge which is supported by a metal framework that is attached to the back of teeth, and an Implant-Retained Bridge, which uses dental implants to serve as posts to attach the bridge too.

 Besides styles, bridges come in a variety of materials including porcelain, porcelain over metal, ceramic and acrylic.
 Each has positive value, and we can discuss which would be best for you based on the bridges location and any sensitivities.